Korea OSS Developer Contest

 ↗

-Phase 1.3 deliverable collector-adapter shipped alongside (Velociraptor ZIP → evidence_root glue).
-Final QA, demo recording, and the Devpost form before the deadline.
+Phase 1.3 collector-adapter shipped alongside.
+Final QA + Devpost form before the deadline.

 Open to conversations on DFIR automation, agentic SOC, MCP tool design, and replication studies.